-^{1.} To be pointed in the direction of rotation
+1. To be pointed in the direction of rotation

-- 3. Unscrew and remove the driven pulley expander from the pulley. - 4.
-Rotate the driven pulley several times to properly set the belt between the sheaves. - 5.
-If a new belt was installed, adjust the belt height.
+- 3. Unscrew and remove the driven pulley expander from the pulley. - Rotate the driven pulley several times to properly set the belt between the sheaves.

+- If a new belt was installed, an adjustment will be required for the proper belt height.
 Refer to DRIVE BELT HEIGHT ADJUSTMENT below. - 6.
 Install belt guard, refer to CON-TROLS, INSTRUMENTS AND EQUIPMENT. - 7.
 Close side panel, refer to CON-TROLS, INSTRUMENTS AND EQUIPMENT.